Section 179 Tax Deduction

 How can I calculate Section 179 deduction?

 It’s a good idea to calculate potential tax savings in advance.
-Using a Section 179 deduction calculator like the one on this page, can help you get a better idea of your potential savings.
+Using a Section 179 deduction calculator can help you get a better idea of your potential savings.
 Regardless, you’ll want to discuss with a tax professional to determine if taking the Section 179 deduction is the right choice for your tax situation.

 Should I take the Section 179 deduction?